Demorome/ShowOff-NVSE/README.md

 [JIP LN NVSE](https://www.nexusmods.com/newvegas/mods/58277) - extends scripting capabilities far beyond limits of the vanilla game.

 [Johnny Guitar NVSE](https://www.nexusmods.com/newvegas/mods/66927) - same as the above, but with more PLAY THE GUITAR, PLAY IT AGAIN, MY JOHNNYYYYYYYYYYYY.

-[SUP NVSE](https://www.nexusmods.com/newvegas/mods/71878) - It's the same deal as the JIP and Johnny.
-More functions!

 [Hot Reload](https://www.nexusmods.com/newvegas/mods/70962) - lets you use external editors for scripting and reload scripts without restarting the game, a must-have for any scripter.